threatstack/rest-api-examples/README.md

 ```

 ## Ruby
+Disclaimer: Ruby's HAWK implementation is no longer maintained.
+You may want to consider a different language.

 Before you can install the dependencies, you must install Ruby and bundler:
 To install dependencies, run `bundle`:
 ```bash